decred/dcrdocs/docs/advanced/manual-cli-install.md

 ---

 The newest binary releases can be found [here](https://github.com/decred/decred-binaries/releases).
-With the exception of the `.exe` and `.dmg` files, they are archives of the latest executable binaries for each release.
+With the exception of the `.exe`, `.AppImage` and `.dmg` files, they are archives of the latest executable binaries for each release.
 Although most of this will be extract and go, instructions are provided for Windows, macOS, and Linux below.

 === "Windows"